ShieldSword/ShieldSword/README.md

 ## What I Believe

 GRC has many different faces.
-Different backgrounds, skills, and approaches—all valuable.
+Different backgrounds, skills, and approaches which are all valuable.
 There's always a new angle, a better way, a problem that needs solving.

 Compliance is a feature, not a checkbox.
 When designed right, it makes systems more resilient and trustworthy.